dougiemath/soe-shop-lms/README.md

 Currently, Skye Online English is running and is under the ownership of a sole trader (who happens to be the developer of this project).
 The business is **not** aiming to be the primary source of income for the owner, but rather secondary.
 Therefore, there is no budget available for marketing.

 Free marketing strategies, such as a Facebook business page, Instagram page and regular newsletter will be the principle means of communicating with potential new clients.
-At time of creation, there is alread a Facebook and Instagram page (more about this further down).
+At time of creation, there is already a Facebook and Instagram page (more about this further down).
 Regular infographics and offers can be implemented at a later date.

 A quick search using [Wordtracker](https://www.wordtracker.com/) states that many people are looking at learning English in Korean - so duplicating/translating the website with an emphasis on certain langauges is something to consider.
 Certainly, newsletters should be in a number of langauges.

 ## Planning

-User Stories -
+User Stories (User) -
 - As a User, I want to be able to view a list of available courses so that I can choose which one(s) to buy.
 - As a User, I want to be able to sort courses by category so that I can find one more suited to my needs more quickly.
 - As a User, I want to be able to view more details about a specific course so that I can make an informed decision before I purchase.